 "Flexible Product Development dissects agile development, discovers its roots, and rebuilds a set of techniques that allow non-software developers to accommodate change during a project, thus resolving the dilemma of change for hardware products, too!"

-Theory of Constraints and Critical Chain project management
+Best Books on Theory of Constraints and Critical Chain project management

 Goldratt's Theory of Constraints: A Systems Approach to Continuous Improvement, by H William Dettmer